 Concurrent subarrays can fulfill the use case that requires simultaneous observations of the same target or sequence of targets in 2 (or more) bands.
 In general, the calibration strategy will follow Section 4.1 for each subarray.
-However, the usage of the same complex gain calibrator should be able to be requested by the user in order to maintain consistent astrometry of the resulting images in the different bands.
+However, the usage of the same complex gain calibrator should be able to be requested by the user in order to maintain consistent astrometry of the resulting images in the different bands, provided that its characteristics are appropriate to both bands.
 The same ability should be true for the flux calibrator (if observed).